jaak-peterson/autoware_mini_practice/practice_3/README.md

 ###### lateral control - steering angle

 We will get to the actual steering angle calculation further on, but let's do some preparations here.
 To get the speed and calculate steering angle, we need to know where we are on the path.
-We are going to use [shapley project](https://shapely.readthedocs.io/en/stable/reference/shapely.GeometryCollection.html#shapely.GeometryCollection.project) function for that.
+We are going to use [shapely project](https://shapely.readthedocs.io/en/stable/reference/shapely.GeometryCollection.html#shapely.GeometryCollection.project) function for that.
 It will find the closest point to ego vehicle on the path and return the distance to that point from the path start.

 1. First, we need a path in shapely Linestring format.
 Add the following code to the correct places: